 The Operating LP is obligated to develop prior to October 31, 2015, a five-year forest management plan (the "Forest Management Plan") with respect to the NB Timberlands to establish an annual allowable volume of fibre in each calendar year after expiration of the Initial Period (the "Allowable Cut").
 The Forest Management Plan will also set out the criteria to be used in the establishment of each Annual Plan and the Allowable Cut for any given year as set forth in the Forest Management Plan will be included in the Annual Plan.
 The Operating LP is required to update the Forest Management Plan not later than 2 months prior to each successive fifth anniversary of its implementation.
-The Operating LP will agree to consult with Twin Rivers in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
-Approval of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) will require the prior consent of Twin Rivers, which consent may not be unreasonably withheld or delayed.
+The Operating LP will agree to consult with Twin Rivers in connection with the adoption of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) will require the prior consent of Twin Rivers, which consent may not be unreasonably withheld or delayed.
 Twin Rivers is entitled to change the specifications relating to its fibre requirements, provided that in no event will the Operating LP be required to cut more than the Allowable Cut to meet such changes.

 Under the terms of the Fibre Supply Agreement, for each six calendar month period (a "Price Period"), the price for each category of fibre will be equal to the weighted average, freight-adjusted prices charged to the lumber mills and pulp facilities owned and operated by Twin Rivers and its affiliates by their five highest-volume, un-affiliated suppliers for such category of fibre (and excluding deliveries from the Acadian Timberlands), calculated with reference to deliveries made during the six-month period immediately preceding such Price Period.
+Pursuant to the Fibre Supply Agreement Modification Term Sheet, dated January 6, 2012, and effective January 1, 2013, this pricing mechanism will be subject to minimum volumes for outside purchases of both tree length and sawlogs.